 Animation Age Ghetto: The studio's relationship to this trope is... complicated, to say the least.
 Their sense of snarky humor and broad appeal have brought in legions of adult fans, but their films are almost always conceived and marketed for younger audiences.
+Even the relatively more "mature" films like Shrek and How to Train Your Dragon are clearly meant to be family-friendly.
 This reputation (as well as their failed attempt at prime time television) has labeled CGI as mostly kiddie fare.

 The fans who wish they would do traditional animation again, even some who want them to be exclusively traditional, versus those who prefer their All-CGI Cartoon works.

 The sale of the studio to NBCUniversal.
 While some in the media biz, including some of NBCUniversal's own competitors (particularly Viacom), praised the sale as a well-organized strategy to take on Disney, others, particularly animators, historians, animation fans and amateurs, fretted over a hypothetical Seasonal Rot of DreamWorks' future projects under their new owners.
-This is especially evident with the Hype Backlash Universal's Despicable Me received years prior.
+This is especially evident with the Hype Backlash Universal's Despicable Me received years prior due to the oversaturation of the Minions in pop culture.
 The news that Illumination Entertainment head Chris Meledandri, who produced Despicable Me, would replace Katzenberg as DWA CEO after the sale was completed only added to the division given his mixed record in animation production.
 On the financial side, some analysts criticized the $3.8 billion price tag as overpriced, believing that Comcast could never recoup the money it paid for the studio due to the studio's dwindling value even if NBCUniversal took DWA's intellectual property and milked it to the fullest potential.
 Then there are those who feel the deal was a sellout and that NBCUniversal should have paid more; one of DWA's shareholders on this side sued Katzenberg, alleging he made a side deal to benefit himself while leaving minority shareholders in the dust.